arootah

 If you struggle to stay on task, here are our top tips for success.

-Choose a room or section of a room that’s not a busy part of your household, where you’re unlikely to face distractions.
-If you can’t have a room to yourself, carve out a quiet corner.
-Make your workstation inspiring and bright, so you look forward to sitting behind your desk each day.
-Keep clutter at bay and add a houseplant or another item that adds calm to your workspace.
+To create a new home office, start by choosing a room or section of a room that’s not a busy part of your household and where you’re unlikely to face distractions.
+If you don’t have access to a room of your own, carve out a quiet corner for yourself.
+Your environment can either help or harm your productivity, so be sure that the place you choose to work from has a positive mental impact on you.
+Make your workstation inspiring so you look forward to sitting behind your desk daily.
+Keep clutter to a minimum and add a houseplant or another item that brings a sense of tranquility to the space.

 Get practical strategies you can apply for personal and professional growth.
 Sign up for The Weekly Return newsletter today.